 ACSESS continues to sponsor the Excellence program for the Staffing Services industry in partnership with WSIB.
 We are also exploring similar prevention initiatives in other provinces.

-In Quebec, effective September 2021 there will be new requirements for the Attestation (Revenu Quebec) and the license issued by the Ministry of Labour (CNESST).
+In Quebec, the government adopted new requirements for the Attestation (Revenu Quebec) and the license issued by the Ministry of Labour (CNESST).
 Staffing firms in the province will now require appropriate clearance from Revenu Québec not only to obtain or renew a CNESST license but also to maintain the license.
 In order to alleviate the administrative burden on industry, staffing firms will no longer be required to provide a copy of the attestation to clients.
 While clients will still be required to ensure that the staffing firm has a license, they will not be required to verify attestation requirements.